-The plant is currently undergoing review by an engineering firm to assess its current operating systems, necessary upgrades, and ability to meet anticipated future regulatory requirements.
-In addition, with federal funding, the district is currently conducting a study to assess potential flooding impacts from sea level rise and climate change.
 The plant is designed and licensed to handle an average daily flow of 567,000 gallons per day (gpd) and a peak flow of 2.45 million gpd.
 The current domestic flow averages 295,000 gpd and it is estimated that the plant is currently operating at 52 percent of its capacity.
 The current capacity is sufficient to handle an average growth of 30 households per year for the next 20 to 25 years.
 Once the plant reaches 80 percent of its design capacity, the federal mandate requires the District to upgrade the facility.